Ysuita/basenji_mod/README.md

 ```
 basenji_train.py (or basenji_train_GSC1_ATAC.sh)
 ```
-The model got trained by using HDF5 (you can use basenji_training.sh).
+The model got trained by using tfr files (you can use basenji_training.sh).

 Accuracy (Test gene expression predictions)
 ```